FokkeB/subset36/README.md

                                       given on one line (separated by a comma), SS39 will check the correct shaping.
                                       Comments must be preceded by '#'.

- -o, --output_filename <STRING>:      Write output to this file.
+ -o, --output_filename <STRING>       Write output to this file.

- -s, --string         <STRING>:        Input string (shaped and/or deshaped
+ -s, --string         <STRING>        Input string (shaped and/or deshaped
                                       string in base64/hex), format identical to
                                       one line in the input file.

- -v, --verbose        <INT>:           Level of verbosity: 0 (quiet, only show
+ -v, --verbose        <INT>           Level of verbosity: 0 (quiet, only show
                                       result), 1 (+show progress, default), 2
                                       (+basic output) or 3 (+lots of output).

- -m, --multithread    <BOOL>:          Force multithreading at verbosity > 1
-                                      (this will lead to garbled output of different processes interrupting each
-                                      other)
+ -m, --max_cpu        <INT>           Max nr of cpu's to use.
+Multithreading is
+                                      enabled by default for verbosity <= 1 or if set to 0.
+ -l, --force_long     <BOOL>          Force shaping to the long format (1023
+                                      bits), even if the unshaped data is of short format (341 bits).
+If not specified, this tool will use the same format as the input data.

- -f, --format_output  <STRING>:        Output format for the shaped telegram:
+ -f, --format_output  <STRING>        Output format for the shaped telegram:
                                       'hex' or 'base64' (default).
  -e, --show_error_codes <BOOL>        Shows the meaning of the error codes that
                                       can be generated when checking / shaping telegrams.
+ -E, --error_only     <BOOL>          Output only the telegrams in which an
+                                      error was found (-e gives the error codes).
+ -T, --run_tests      <BOOL>          Run various tests to check the workings of
+                                      this program, using input from the input file.
+This tool uses lines from the input files containing both decoded and encoded
+                                      contents.

 For example: balise_codec.exe -i dummy_input.csv -o dummy_output.csv -f hex -v1